 Urethane casting provides:

-- Accuracy: A high degree of accuracy is maintained in the copy – including surface finish.
+- Accuracy: A high degree of accuracy is maintained in the copy – including the surface finish.

 - Versatility: Parts without draft, or with undercuts, can be reproduced.
 Likewise, different materials can be used with the same mold, making it possible to test designs with a variety of material properties.